 How to Use Scrabble Tiles for Early Literacy Games

 Scrabble® tiles can be used in literacy games with preschoolers to support early learning.
-Sort, count and explore letters of the alphabet with simple fine motor activities.
+Sort, count, spell your name and more, as you explore the alphabet with these fine motor activities.

 This post contains affiliate links.
 Privacy and Disclosure